Fiber

-Fiber or fibre (from fibra) is a natural or artificial substance that is significantly longer than it is wide.
+Fiber (spelled fibre in British English; from fibra) is a natural or artificial substance that is significantly longer than it is wide.
 Fibers are often used in the manufacture of other materials.
 The strongest engineering materials often incorporate fibers, for example carbon fiber and ultra-high-molecular-weight polyethylene.

-Synthetic fibers can often be produced very cheaply and in large amounts compared to natural fibers, but for clothing natural fibers can give some benefits, such as comfort, over their synthetic counterparts.
+Synthetic fibers can often be produced very cheaply and in large amounts compared to natural fibers, but for clothing natural fibers have some benefits, such as comfort, over their synthetic counterparts.

 Natural fibers

 Natural fibers develop or occur in the fiber shape, and include those produced by plants, animals, and geological processes.
 They can be classified according to their origin: